Sonu Sood: Personal life

-In 1996, Sood married Sonali, a Telugu woman, who hails from Andhra Pradesh.
+In 1996, Sood married Sonali, a Telugu lady, who hails from Andhra Pradesh.
 They have two sons named Ayaan and Ishant.
 He is an eggetarian.

 Philanthropy

 Sood Charity Foundation

 Sood has founded the Sood Charity Foundation "to help people of all stature".
 An initiative by Sood for providing free coaching to UPSC exam candidates from underprivileged financial backgrounds.
 Sood was announced as the Delhi Government's brand ambassador of its Desh ke Mentor ("country mentor") programme by the Delhi chief minister Arvind Kejriwal on 27 August 2021.

 SANKALP is one of the flagship campaigns of the Sood Charity Foundation.
 It is a free law entrance coaching program to assist people with academic guidance and other essential resources for CLAT and AILET exam preparation.
 The goal has been to bridge the gap between the less-privileged deserving candidates and Law schools.

+The train accident in Odisha's Balasore resulted in the death of over 250 people and left more than 1,000 injured.
+Sonu launched Helpline For Odisha Train Accident Victims and requests the government to set up a relief fund.

 Fraudsters impersonating Sood Charity Foundation

 Across the country there are many volunteers and agents who have possibly associated to support the work of the organization and have started contacting people via twitter, Facebook and Instagram to impersonate Sonu Sood and Sonali Sood and are collecting fees in his name.
 They take the money online via bank transfers and later withdraw the money via ATM machines.
 Reports also suggest that they spoof emails of Sood Charity Foundation.
 The Foundation has not actively taken steps to ensure this stops and contacting the foundation senior management is near impossible to most civilians.